Number of U.S. long-term care facilities with COVID-19 cases tops 400

 Some families with loved ones in nursing homes say they have not received timely updates from the facilities themselves.

-"I wish I could count on their communication but now I'm going to the news for information rather than the facility," said Niki Smith, a Nashville resident whose father is in the Gallatin Center for Rehabilitation and Healing, a nursing home where more than 100 cases have been reported.
+"I wish I could count on their communication, but now I'm going to the news for information rather than the facility," said Niki Smith, a resident of Nashville, Tennessee, whose father is in Gallatin Center for Rehabilitation and Healing, a nursing home where more than 100 cases have been reported.

-Smith said she learned of the coronavirus cases when her brother called to say he read about them on Facebook, as first reported by NBC affiliate WSMV.
+Smith said she learned of the cases when her brother called to say he had read about them on Facebook, as first reported by NBC affiliate WSMV.